 There are no academic entry requirements for the ELICOS course.
 Even if a student has not completed High school, they are still able to improve their English skills.
-Any student with any Academic background can enrol.
+Any student with any academic background is able to enrol.

 Computer Literacy Requirements